A polynomial kernel for $3$-leaf power deletion: Preliminaries

 \subsection{Characterizations of distance-hereditary graphs}

-A graph $G$ is \emph{distance-hereditary} if for every connected induced subgraph $H$ of $G$ and vertices $v$ and $w$ of $H$, the distance between $v$ and $w$ in $H$ is equal to the distance between $v$ and $w$ in $G$.
-Figure~\ref{fig:1} shows two graphs called a \emph{house} and a \emph{domino}.
+A graph~$G$ is \emph{distance-hereditary} if for every connected induced subgraph $H$ of $G$ and vertices $v$ and $w$ of $H$, the distance between $v$ and $w$ in~$H$ is equal to the distance between $v$ and $w$ in $G$.
 Bandelt and Mulder~\cite{BM1986} presented the following characterization of distance-hereditary graphs.

-\begin{THM}[Bandelt and Mulder {\cite[Theorem~2]{BM1986}}] A graph $G$ is distance-hereditary if and only if $G$ is (house, domino, gem)-free and has no holes of length at least $5$. \end{THM}
+\begin{THM}[Bandelt and Mulder {\cite[Theorem~2]{BM1986}}] A graph is distance-hereditary if and only if it is (gem, house, domino)-free and has no holes of length at least $5$. \end{THM}